Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Methods

 To preserve the overall family-wise error rate, a key requirement to apply the two-stage approach is the independence between stage 1 and 2 tests.
 Both \citet{murcray2008gene} and \citet{dai2012two} proved that: with stage 1 and 2 test statistics being asymptotically independent and $m^*$ defined as the number of stage 1 selected biomarkers, using a Bonferroni adjusted significance level $\alpha = \overline{\alpha} / m^*$ at stage 2 to test interactions within the reduced set is sufficient to preserve the overall family-wise error rate of the two-stage procedure under $\overline{\alpha}$.

 In the context of gene-environment interaction studies, an alternative type of screening is testing the correlation between a gene and the environmental factor \citep{murcray2008gene}.
-However, such a screening procedure is not generally applicable to finding biomarker-treatment interactions in randomized clinical trials.
-We make this argument and also discuss the applicability of other related proposals more formally in the supplementary material.
+This type of screening requires case-control sampling for a rare response endpoint, thus it can be useful for detecting biomarker-treatment interactions in large prevention trials.
+However, such a screening procedure is not generally applicable in randomized clinical trials, where the rare response condition does not hold.
+In this case, the trial population represents the entire dataset and cases (responders) are not ``oversampled".
+We make this argument and also discuss the applicability of other related proposals more formally in Web Appendix~B.